Baby Bath: How To Wash And Dry Your Baby With Confidence

 Go head to butt.
 Not the other way round.

-New baby smell is intoxicating with its sweet tones of late night white Russians and labrador puppy kisses (note: not all babies smell like this).
+New baby smell is intoxicating with its sweet tones of late night white Russians and Labrador puppy kisses (note: not all babies smell like this).
 A fresh baby’s scent is part of what makes us want to bond with them, but sometimes a baby can smell a little less than fresh.
-More like jager bombs and and cigar breath.
+More like Jager bombs and cigar breath.
 That’s when you know your kid probably needs a bath.

 When To Wash

 Real talk: your baby doesn’t need to be bathed daily.
 In fact, it can be super bad for their skin if you bathe them more than a couple of times in a week.
 Consider this: each time they crap or eat (which is all the damn time, right?) you’re basically cleaning all the parts that really need to be cleaned.

 This is particularly true in the first few weeks when they have that freaky deteriorating umbilical stump drying up on their abdomen.
 You don’t really want to get it wet or wash it because it could become untied and your baby could deflate.
 Just kidding, that wouldn’t happen.
 Probably.
 You’ll want to do a sponge bath before the umbilical cord detaches, just in case.

 Babies, like adorable little cranky-pants drill sergeants, absolutely adore routine.
 So whenever you decide to bathe, pick a time when you’ll be unhurried and attentive.
 A lot of parents prefer to give baths in the evening before bed, because all that nice warm water will most likely make your kid relaxed and sleepy.
 Like a good cocktail.